 • Enhanced Due Diligence (EDD)

-• Customer Due Diligence (CDD) – the baseline or standard Due Diligence procedure that financial institutions and other relevant business organizations are obliged to complete.
-The business organization must collect some basic data about the customer and check it against criminal and other databases.
+• Customer Due Diligence (CDD): the baseline or standard due diligence procedure that financial institutions and other relevant business organizations are obliged to complete.
+This involves collecting personal or business information, verifying the data, and screening customers against sanctions lists, watchlists, and financial crime databases.

 AML

-• Implementing a Risk Assessment algorithm that can include clients, business relationships, services, products, geographies, and other factors.
+• Implementing an AML risk assessment framework that evaluates clients, business relationships, services, products, geographies, and other risk factors to detect potential money laundering threats.

 • Training the company’s employees and personnel.